 Water quality is also degraded in streams in the southern portion of the SMVMA, including Bradley Canyon and Orcutt Creek, both of which drain the Solomon Hills.
-Bradley Canyon becomes the Bradley Channel as it travels southward draining about 5,700 acres of irrigated farmland in the eastern Santa Maria Valley.
-The drainage water has TDS values fluctuating between 180 and 1,300 mg/L and elevated nitrate concentrations reported as high as 150 mg/L (no sulfate or chloride data are available) (CCRWQCB, CCAMP, 2016).
+Bradley Canyon becomes the Bradley Channel as it travels northward draining about 5,700 acres of irrigated farmland in the eastern Santa Maria Valley.
+The drainage water has TDS values fluctuating between 180 and 1,300 mg/L and elevated nitrate concentrations reported as high as 150 mg/L (no sulfate or chloride data are available) (CCRWQCB, CCAMP, 2017).
 Orcutt Creek (at Black Road crossing) historical water quality, shown in a graph (Figure 2.3-2b), has TDS values typically fluctuating between 500 and 2,500 mg/L, with values that exceeded 3,600 mg/L in 2005 and 2006.
 During the last decade, nitrate concentrations typically exceeded the health-based standard of 45 mg/L, in fact exceeding 125 mg/L in 2007 through 2009 before declining to a range between 40 and 70 mg/L since 2011.
-Although the nitrate-NO3 concentration in 2015 reached the highest observed for this portion of Orcutt Creek, 135 mg/L, the concentration in 2016 was lower at about 90 mg/L.
+Although the nitrate-NO3 concentration in 2015 reached the highest observed for this portion of Orcutt Creek, 135 mg/L, the concentration was lowered substantially through 2016 and 2017, to about 12 mg/L.